bryanvdang/ProvideX/README.md

 - Error 13 (internally keyed), it's because you most likely are messing up with the key equals, depending on the type of file.
 - ERR 13, (externally keyed) if you try to write to your keyed file, you'll get an error 13 because it didn't specify what key I wanted that to be, because it's externally keyed, it's a separate field, I have to specify.
 If it’s the same record, I can say the key is equal to the current key.
 Which is the KEC of my current file.

+---
+Keyed File

+- These work very similar to memory files but they are actual physical files on the server.
+There's a keyed command that builds those files.
+- $fi command helps us identify these files
+- The keyed command that was used to help create this is the KEYED line.

+You can actually set up a memory file to be based off of this type of keying structure.
+Chris never used before but some people like it.
+Chris prefers to just specify what his key is when he's writing to it but we don't have to.

+The advantage of the keyed system, instead of doing a key equals, you can just do a write and because of the way that the file was opened or how the memory file was created, it has that keyed function to it.
+It knows that the first field, 1 for 6 is the key of this file.
+So you don't have to specify the key.
+It embeds it into its knowledge of when it's writing data columns.
+---